Patient Data Privacy Policy

 Variantyx is committed to protecting the information you provide us.
 To prevent unauthorized access or disclosure, to maintain data accuracy, and to ensure the appropriate use of the information, Variantyx has in place appropriate technological and operational procedures to safeguard the information we collect.

-Your personal (PII) data which is entered by you or your doctor and submitted before or with your bio-sample is stored in servers in the EU.
+Your personal (PII) data which is entered by you or your healthcare provider and submitted before or with your bio-sample is stored in servers in the USA.
 This data could include information like your name, address, billing address, and other medical and personal data.

-Once the bio-samples are processed and converted to digital information, that digital data is then processed and analyzed in the United States.
+The bio-samples are processed and converted to digital information in the United States.

 How we use your information

-Personal information and biological samples provided by you and your doctor for medical analysis will be used for diagnosis or billing purposes.
+Personal information and biological samples provided by you and your healthcare provider for medical analysis will be used for diagnosis or billing purposes.
+Such uses constitute treatment, payment, and health care operations under HIPAA.

 In no case is the personal information provided by our users sold, licensed or otherwise shared by us with advertisers, sponsors, partners or other third parties.
-We do not sell or license DNA samples, DNA results, DNA reports or any other DNA information, to any third parties without your explicit informed consent, and we do not sell or license such information to insurance companies under any circumstances.
+We do not sell or license DNA samples, DNA results, DNA reports or any other DNA information, to any third parties without your written authorization where required by law, and we do not sell or license such information to insurance companies under any circumstances.

 Variantyx does not disclose any of your personal information except in very limited circumstances which are set out below.

-ii) In an acquisition of Variantyx: in the event that Variantyx, or substantially all of its assets or stock are acquired, transferred, disposed of (in whole or part and including in connection with any bankruptcy or similar proceedings), personal information will as a matter of course be one of the transferred assets.
+ii) In an acquisition of Company: in the event that Company, or substantially all of its assets or stock are acquired, transferred, disposed of (in whole or part and including in connection with any bankruptcy or similar proceedings), personal information will as a matter of course be one of the transferred assets.

 Data retention

 All patient data, including DNA sequencing data, is maintained in a secure digital storage in accordance with HIPAA standards.
-Patient data and results are stored for a term of 7 years.
-While your DNA sequence data can not be deleted during that time, you have the ability as a patient or guardian to request release of a copy of your or your child’s raw sequence data to yourself, your healthcare provider, or another third party via written consent.
+We retain patient data and clinical results in full compliance with HIPAA, CLIA, and CAP standards, as well as applicable state and federal laws, and in compliance to internal policies.
+To meet these regulatory obligations, raw sequence data and signed reports are stored for 20 years, while standard medical records are generally maintained for a 7-year period.
+While your raw sequence data cannot be deleted during that time, you have the ability as a patient or guardian to request release of a copy of your or your child’s raw sequence data to yourself, your healthcare provider, or another third party via written consent.
 For more information, please see our Raw Sequence Data page.

 Your control over your data